-The exams - both midterm quiz and final - consist of a multiple-choice section (64% of the point total for the exam) concentrating on key concepts (definitions and examples of them), followed by a set of mini-essay questions (36% of the point total for the exam).
+The exams - both midterm quiz and final - consist of a multiple-choice section (68% of the point total for the exam) concentrating on key concepts (definitions and examples of them), followed by a set of mini-essay questions (32% of the point total for the exam).
 The mini-essay questions are drawn from among the "big questions" listed at the end of this syllabus.
 They are these exact questions, though they may be revised during the term to increase clarity.
-The mini-essay questions on the midterm exam will be drawn from among the first four of the big questions.
-Those on the final exam will be drawn from big questions 5-10.
+The mini-essay questions on the midterm exam will be drawn from among the first five of the big questions.
+Those on the final exam will be drawn from big questions 6-11.
 Mini-essay responses typically fill one page or less (unless one has very large handwriting).
 No dictionaries, thesauruses, calculators, or electronic devices can be used during the exams, except that a translating dictionary can be allowed for those with English fluency issues, if instructor approves it.
 Multiple-choice items especially emphasize material covered both in the assigned readings and in class.

 Reading responses are responses to assigned readings.
 They should be sent electronically to the course TA.
-They are due at 10:00 am on class days, thus the reading response is due 4 hours before the class meeting (that is associated with a given reading) begins.
+They are due at 8:00 am on class days, thus the reading response is due at the beginning of the class meeting (that meeting associated with a given reading); advise would be to finish it by the night before, of course!
 The purpose of reading responses is manifold: to stimulate students to actively engage with readings, to be earlier and better prepared for class (and exams), and also to provide important raw material for educative group discussions.
 The length for a reading response is exactly one (full, can be single- or double-spaced) page of text for each.
 Each reading response must be based on the assigned readings corresponding to a due date for the reading response.
 For each reading response, you must refer to the content in the assigned reading for that due date (citing specifically one or more pages in the reading).
 Here is a guiding framework: